Configuring User Authentication to Event Broker Services

 When this option is disabled, users who attempt to connect without passwords are rejected immediately by the event broker service without consulting the LDAP server.

-Group Membership Secondary Search Enabled
+Enable Group Membership Secondary Search Parameters

 Enables retrieving an attribute from the user records and then performing a secondary LDAP search using that attribute’s value to retrieve the group list.